-Misshapen breasts can result from a number of causes, including congenital or developmental conditions, a previous breast augmentation procedure that did not go as planned, and pregnancy and breastfeeding.
+Misshapen breasts can result from several causes, including congenital or developmental conditions, a previous breast augmentation procedure that did not go as planned, and pregnancy and breastfeeding.
 Breast augmentation surgery can be performed to fill out the breasts and give them a more rounded and full appearance.

 Will Insurance Conver Surgery for Misshaped Breasts

 Patients should know that in cases of augmentation to correct misshapen breasts, there is little chance that their insurance will cover the procedure.
-Even in cases when the patient has a congenital or developmental deformity, such as tuberous breasts, insurance generally will not cover the cost of breast augmentation.
-Patients wishing to explore this possibility can get help from our team and we are happy to provide paperwork and file the claim for patients undergoing reconstructive breast surgery, but not all cases will be approved.
+Even in instances where the patient has a congenital or developmental deformity, such as tuberous breasts, insurance generally will not cover the cost of breast augmentation.
+Patients wishing to explore this possibility can get help from our team.
+We are happy to provide paperwork and file the claim for reconstructive breast surgery patients, but not all cases will be approved.

 Congenital or Developmental Breast Deformities

 Congenital or developmental breast deformities can include such conditions as tubular breasts (where the breasts are overly long and spaced far apart), extra breast formation, asymmetrical breast size, complete lack of breasts, or various nipple deformities.
 All of these can be corrected with breast surgery, including possible augmentation, depending on the individual cases.
 It is not unusual for full correction to take more than one procedure.
 In cases of congenital or developmental breast deformities, it is best to wait until age 17 or 18, once the patient has finished their growth spurt.
 By this time, the breasts will usually have reached their final size and shape.

 Many of the same rules regarding side effects, risks, and recovery time for standard breast augmentation procedures will also apply to those procedures done to correct deformities.
 Patients should expect bruising and swelling for the first seven to 10 days following surgery and will be required to wear a compression garment to reduce these side effects.
-Patients should expect to be able to return to regular activities, including work, about a week after surgery.
+Patients should expect to return to regular activities, including work, about a week after surgery.
 Any strenuous activity or exercise should wait until six to eight weeks following surgery.

 Correction of Previous Breast Augmentation